Are you communicating the right message to your stakeholders?

 Have you been delivering it through the proper channels?
 Make a mistake; at best, you risk missing your audience.
 At worst—I’ll leave that to your imagination.

 Effective investor relations are critical in today’s economic climate.
 When markets are volatile, and regulation continues to rise, the stakes grow even higher.
 Naturally, the effort is complicated by risk management considerations, leading to the possibility of tension between investor relations and corporate legal teams.

 The key is to work together; following these steps, you can make shareholder communications more effective:

 Build relationships with your investors.

 Shareholders don’t exist only during proxy season.
 You should invest in your relationships with them all year long.
 One idea is to create “a historical chronology of what you have spoken about with each investor that includes a few notes on each conversation.”
 You’ll have notes ready to go at the next meeting, even if it does come a year later.

 Figure out who votes.

-One tip is to try and find one person, hopefully someone you can then leverage and work through whatever that particular investor’s organizational structure is.
+One tip is to try and find one person, hopefully, someone you can then leverage and work through whatever that particular investor’s organizational structure is.

-Understand the right issues.
+Understand the correct issues.